Holographic Tensor Networks as Tessellations of Geometry: Random PEE tensor network

 In \cite{Hayden:2016cfa}, the authors have shown that in a general graph of network with random tensors on the vertices, if we take the large $v$ limit for the bond dimension of legs, the entanglement entropy for an arbitrary boundary region $A$ is dominant by the area term:

 where $\Sigma_A$ is a surface in the network homologous to $A$, and $\mathcal{N}(\Sigma_A)$ counts the number of contracted tensor legs cut by $\Sigma_A$.
 Note that, the above result applies to general network graphs, including our PEE network.
 In this case, counting the minimal number of contracted legs cut by $\Sigma_A$ is equivalent to computing the area of the minimal homologous surface $\gamma_{A}$, which is just the RT surface.

 Note that, in order to obtain the result \eqref{eq:Sn}, we need to set the contribution $\log v$ to the entropy from each thread to be a large number.
-Under this setup, we need to divide the density of the PEE threads by an overall constant $\log v$ to keep the boundary PEE unchanged.
+Under this setup, we need to divide the density of the PEE threads by an overall constant $\log v$, such that the boundary PEE structure and the total crossing of the bulk surfaces are unchanged.
 In other words, the density of intersections between any bulk surface and the PEE network becomes $1/(4G \log v)$, such that $\min\mathcal{N}(\Sigma_A) =\text{Area}(\gamma_A)/(4G \log v)$.
 Hence we reproduced the RT formula,

 We emphasize that the result in \eqref{eq:Sn} applies to generic boundary regions, including disconnected and non-spherical connected regions.